 With the help of a debt consolidation company, many homeowners can find relief from looming debt.
 Because of their leverage and knowledge in the world of finance, some debt consolidation companies are able to negotiate with creditors for lower interest rates and possibly for lower overall amounts owed.
 Often debt consolidation companies will look to home equity loans as a means to pay off the debt on a month-to-month basis.

-For anyone considering a home equity loan, there are several key terms to remember:
+For anyone considering a home equity loan, there are several key terms to learn:

 - Valuation – Also called land valuation, this is the process of putting a value, or a dollar amount, on property.

 - Appraisal – Completed by an appraiser, an appraisal is an expert valuation of property or land.
 An appraiser determines how much the property is worth by looking at all factors, including the size, location and condition of the home and property.
-An appraiser also takes other factors into consideration, including the current market trends and the surrounding area.
+An appraiser also takes other factors into consideration, including the current market trends and area home sales.

-Most home equity loans require good credit and the homeowner to have a reasonable loan-to-value ratio.
+Most home equity loans require good credit and a reasonable loan-to-value ratio.
 It is important to utilize a finance professional when seeking such a loan.

-If the point of the home equity loan is debt consolidation, our specialist can help you navigate this difficult and confusing path.
-Our finance professionals know all the pitfalls that come with a poorly executed debt consolidation programs and can help you avoid them.
-Please call (800) 785-9156 for a consultation and get out of debt now.
+If the goal of the home equity loan is debt consolidation, a debt specialist can help you navigate this difficult and confusing path.
+Finance professionals know the pitfalls that come with poorly executed debt consolidation programs, and can help you avoid them.
+Please call 888-997-3468 for a consultation and to start on the path to debt-free living.